Greetings! Hope your week is going great!

 Measure your windows before purchasing your wreaths.
 You don’t want them to be too small or too big.
 Apply the Goldilocks factor here.
 For comparison, my windows are 32 inches wide and my wreaths are around 21-22 inches wide.

 There are several ways to hang them.
 You could buy those suction cup thingies that stick to windows.
-I prefer hanging them from ribbons–just love the look of a wreath hanging from a pretty ribbon.
+I prefer hanging them from ribbons, I just love the look of a wreath hanging from a pretty ribbon.
 If you do wish to hang them with ribbon, be sure to buy outdoor ribbon.
 You’ll need about 4-5 feet for each wreath depending on the size/height of your windows.

 After you’ve purchased your wreaths and your ribbon, you’ll need to cut the ribbon and wrap it around the top of your wreath.
 Previously I stapled the ribbon together after wrapping it around the top of the wreath.
 That lasted for many years but eventually the staples began to cause the ribbon to shred.
 That’s when I changed the hanging ribbons out to the wider 2 1/2 inch ribbon.
 I hot glued it together after wrapping it around the top of the wreath and it has held. (see pic below) Be careful if you use hot glue; you can feel it through the ribbon and it’s HOT!

 I purchased ready-made bows at Michael’s for half-price after Christmas one year.
 I chose bows with long flowing tails.
 They look so pretty swirling in the breezes all during the month of December.
-Again, there’s a little investment in the beginning for your bows, but they last for many, many years.
-These bows are around 8 years old now and they still look new.
+Again, there’s a little investment in the beginning for your bows, but if you purchase bows/ribbons meant for outdoors, they will last for many, many years.
+My bows are around 8 years old now and as you can see, they still look new.
 You can place your bows at the top of your wreath or at the bottom–whatever look you prefer.
 I’m a “bow at the bottom” girl.

 Once you have all the hanging ribbons attached to your wreaths and all the bows are wired on, it’s time to hang them.
 Now, go get your 28 foot extension ladder and call your insurance company for a little extra life insurance.
 Kidding!
-If you have double sash windows (hope you do because that’s what this tutorial covers) lower the top sash about a foot and push your be-ribboned wreath out the top.
+If you have double sash windows like I do, lower the top sash about a foot and push your be-ribboned wreath out the top.
 Hold fast to the end of the hanging ribbon or you’ll get some extra exercise running down to the yard to fetch it back.
 I speak from experience.

-2. Tying a knot would probably not be a good idea if you’ll use candles in the windows some years but not every year.
-I find I hang my wreaths at a different length/level when I use a candle in the window because I like to have the candle to shine through the hole in the wreath, so I tend to hang the wreath a bit higher on the candle years.
-If you have vinyl windows, the knot way of hanging them may work best.
+3. Tying a knot would probably not be a good idea if you’ll use candles in the windows some years but not every year.
+I hang my wreaths at a different height they years I use a candle in the window because I like have the candle visible shining through the center of the wreath.
+If I don’t use my candles, I normally let the wreaths hang a bit lower.
+Just wanted to mention this if you do something similar.
+If you have vinyl or metal windows, the knot way of hanging them may work best.

 Normally I let the tail of the ribbon drape down, but this year I decided to pull out my ancient candles and use them in the windows along with the wreaths.
 So I pinned the tail of the hanging ribbon up with the push pin.